erikw/nestedtext-ruby/README.md

 The gem is available as open source with the [License](./LICENSE.txt).

 # Acknowledgments
-* Thanks to the data format authors making it easier making new implementations by providing an [official test suite](https://github.com/KenKundert/nestedtext_tests).
+* Thanks to the data format authors for making it easier to make new implementations by providing an [official test suite](https://github.com/KenKundert/nestedtext_tests).
 * Thanks to [pixteller](https://pixteller.com/) & [mp4.to](https://mp4.to/webp/) for offering the tools needed for creating an animated logo.